 What tools are best for testing PC hardware?

-How often should I perform hardware diagnostics?
+How often should I run hardware diagnostics?

-Can these tools fix hardware issues?
+Can these tools fix hardware problems?

-How do I interpret test results?
+How do I read the test results?

-Is it safe to stress test hardware?
+Is it safe to stress test my PC?

 Yes, as long as you monitor temperatures and stop the test if overheating occurs.
+Modern hardware has built-in thermal protection, but it’s still good practice to keep an eye on temps.